rehierl/node-tree-outliner/3-3-0-design-4.md

 sectioning node (i.e. no other subsequent node in between): (1) the first node is the sectioning node's first child, and (2) the first node is the next sibling of the sectioning node, or the next sibling of the nearest relevant ancestor.
-Obviously, the 2nd case can only be true, if the sectioning node itself would be defined to always be a leaf node, which would then force a certain structure upon the tree of nodes.
+Obviously, the 2nd case (i.e. strictly subsequent) can only be true, if the sectioning node itself would be defined to always be a leaf node, which would then force a certain structure upon the tree of nodes.

-Consequently, it would not be possible to describe the general characteristics of a section's node sequence independently of a sectioning node, if sectioning nodes would have to be associated with the sections they declare.
+It would therefore not be possible to describe the general characteristics of a section's node sequence independently of a sectioning node, if sectioning nodes would have to be associated with the sections they declare.
 That is, because the index of the first content node within the section's node sequence would then not be the same for all section types.
-That is, because a section's node sequence would then always begin with the section's sectioning node, which is followed by intermediate nodes, which are then followed by the section's content nodes.
+That is, because a section's node sequence would then always begin with the section's sectioning node, which is followed by one or more intermediate nodes, which are then followed by the section's content nodes.

 <!-- ======================================================================= -->
 ## associate nodes while entering